note/static-website-s3-terraform/README.md

 terraform apply -var-file="default.tfvars"
 ```

+There is `example.tvars` which may serve as reference point.

-It's been tested with Terraform v0.11.3.
+Project been tested with Terraform v0.11.3.